 Dirty air filters, small leaks, or stale fuel can cause misfires at idle.
 It doesn't take much to upset the air-fuel mix when the generator is ticking over.

-Petrol and diesel don’t age gracefully.
+Petrol generators and diesel generators don't age gracefully.
 Left too long, they break down and gum up parts.
-If your generator’s been sitting in the shed for months, stale fuel could easily be the reason it’s surging.
+If your generator's been sitting in the shed for months, stale fuel could easily be the reason it's surging.

 When filters or fuel lines are blocked, the engine struggles to breathe.
 It ends up starving, then gulping, which shows up as wild fluctuations.